Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Measurements of mode parameters

-We note, however, that the integrated power of the mode above the background level, i.e. the area under the Lorentzian profile, is given by $(\pi/2)\,\overline{A}_m\,\overline{\Gamma}_m$.
-The physically meaningful mode power therefore differs from $\overline{E}_m$ by a factor of $\pi/2$.
-For simplicity, and with a slight abuse of terminology, we will nevertheless refer to $\overline{E}_m$ as the mode power throughout the remainder of this paper.

-Table~\ref{tab:parameters} provides the mode parameters and Fig.~\ref{fig:mean_power_spectra} shows the mean GONG spectra, $\overline{P}_m(\nu)$, along with the Lorentzian fits for $m=1$ HL and $3 \leq m \leq 16$ ER modes.
+Table~\ref{tab:parameters} provides the mode parameters and Fig.~\ref{fig:mean_power_spectra} shows the GONG reference spectra, $\overline{P}_m(\nu)$, along with the Lorentzian fits for $m=1$ HL and $3 \leq m \leq 16$ ER modes.
 A comparison between the mean GONG and HMI spectra for the period 2010.5--2022.5 is shown in Fig.~\ref{fig:meanspectra_HMI_GONG}, demonstrating that the two datasets are consistent with each other.
+For reference, the mode frequencies listed in Table~\ref{tab:parameters} are compared in Fig.~\ref{fig:cf-freq} with previous measurements reported by various authors.
+These differences arise primarily from the differing temporal coverage of the datasets.

 The measured mean mode powers are plotted in Fig.~\ref{fig:power_model_obs} for all modes of interest.
-The Rossby modes have powers in the range $0.2$--$1.0$~m$^2$/s$^2$.
+The ER modes have powers in the range $0.4$--$1.8$~m$^2$~s$^{-2}$.
 A comparison is provided in Fig.~\ref{fig:power_model_obs} between the measured mode powers and the model of \citet{Philidet2023}; this 2D model in the $\beta$-plane is based on the stochastic excitation of purely toroidal modes by turbulent convection.
 The agreement between observations and model is reasonable.
-The power of the $m=1$ HL mode stands out at $30.2$~m$^2$/s$^2$ in the average GONG spectrum.
+The power of the $m=1$ HL mode stands out at $48.2$~m$^2$~s$^{-2}$ in the average GONG spectrum.
 This value may be related to the HMI maximum velocity amplitude of $9.8$~m~s$^{-1}$ above $67.5^\circ$ reported by \citet{Gizon2021}.
-In the present work the highest latitude bin available is only $67.5^\circ$, corresponding to a lower amplitude of $5.5$~m~s$^{-1}$.
+The mode power varies strongly with time.
+The temporal average of the mode power depends strongly on the start and end of each dataset.
+For example, the $m=1$ HL mode had much lower power in 2002--2008 than during quiet-Sun periods.
+Therefore, the average mode power that we find for the period 2002--2024 is lower than the value reported by \citet{Gizon2021} for the period 2010--2020.

 The solar $m = 1$ HL mode is self-excited by a baroclinic instability \citep{Bekki2024}, thus explaining why it reaches such a high amplitude in the Sun.
-However, all the other modes discussed here are linearly stable, and their excitation is due instead to the highly turbulent motions characterising the solar convective zone, in a manner similar to the stochastic excitation of the solar p-modes \citep{Philidet2023}.
+However, all the other modes discussed here are linearly stable, and their excitation is due instead to the highly turbulent motions characterizing the solar convection zone, in a manner similar to the stochastic excitation of the solar p-modes \citep{Philidet2023}.